React Native Setup

 npm install pushy-react-native --save

-Run the following command to install the PushyRN Cocoapods dependency:
+If you're not using Expo, run the following command to install the PushyRN Cocoapods dependency:

 cd ios && bundle exec pod install